equalitie/np1sec/doc/np1sec_api.md

 eventually executes the `TimerCallback::execute` method.
 The return value of the `set_timer` function needs to be an instance of an object that implements the `TimerToken` interface.

-The only purpose of `TimerToken` is to allow the library to cancel the timer at any timer by calling the `TimerToken::unset` method after which the `TimerToken::execute` method must not be called on that particular `callback` object.
+The purpose of the `TimerToken` object is to allow the library to cancel the timer at any timer by calling the `TimerToken::unset` method after which the `TimerToken::execute` method must not be called on that particular `callback` object.

-Note that given that the library doesn't make use of virtual destructors.
+Note that the library doesn't make use of virtual destructors.
 This means that the responsibility to destruct an object lays in the library/executable that created it.
 That is, user of the library must not explicitly destroy the instance of the `TimerCallback` class, but must destruct the instance of `TimerToken` when one of these happen.